Treyford

-Treyford is a hamlet and Anglican parish in the Chichester district of West Sussex, England.
-It lies within the civil parish of Elsted and Treyford.
+Treyford is a hamlet, Anglican parish and former civil parish, now in the civil parish of Elsted and Treyford, in the Chichester district of West Sussex, England.
 The hamlet sits on the Elsted to Bepton Road 4 mi southwest of Midhurst.
+In 1931 the civil parish had a population of 104.

 History

-Treyford (Treverde) was listed in the Domesday Book (1086) in the ancient hundred of Dumpford as having 21 households: eight villagers, eight smallholders and five slaves; with ploughing land, woodland, meadows and a mill, it had a value to the lord of the manor of £5.4.
+Treyford (Treverde) was listed in the Domesday Book of 1086 in the ancient hundred of Dumpford as having 21 households: eight villagers, eight smallholders and five slaves; with ploughing land, woodland, meadows and a mill, it had a value to the lord of the manor of £5.4.
 The lord of the manor was Robert, son of Theobald.